Curing Conditions with WEDGE

 Alerts are put in place, so you are notified on a mobile phone if exceed thresholds.
 Getting such an alert in time to rectify the situation can save a construction project hundreds of thousands of dollars, let alone keeping the project on-time without needing to redo phases if things were to go awry.

-As an experienced company providing services and expertise for construction sites in Canada, WesternOne identified the need to monitor temperatures and humidity levels on industrial-grade concrete pours.
+As an experienced company providing services and expertise for construction sites in Canada, WesternOne (now United Rentals) identified the need to monitor temperatures and humidity levels on industrial-grade concrete pours.
 Thus, in 2017, the company invested in developing a smart technology for worksites called WEDGE.
 It’s a fully-integrated, reliable remote monitoring service providing accessible data 24/7 from the worksite, to your smartphone, tablet or computer.
 WEDGE excels in applications for curing concrete in harsh conditions.